Magician Hamid Ariento and his assistant at Claire Aarabella Parliament House.

 SSI Employment and Enterprises provides employment support to newly arrived refugees and asylum seekers living in the community.
 It also offers the possibility to undertake work experience in one of its social enterprises, where job seekers can learn new skills in a retail environment.

-Further, SSI has developed the Ignite Small Business Start-ups initiative, which helps entrepreneurs of refugee and asylum seeker background to set up their own small businesses or expand an existing one.
+Further, SSI has developed the Ignite Small Business Start-ups initiative, which helps entrepreneurs of refugee and asylum seeker backgrounds to set up their own small businesses or expand an existing one.

 The Karifi Ensemble provided a lively display, while SSI Catering served delicious finger food.